schell/renderling.xyz/content/articles/live/light_tiling.md

 For this reason I'll make it so `AnalyticalLightBundle` creates its own `NestedTransform` on the light slab which can be updated after creation.

+## Sun 20 July 2025

+My schedule is still pretty hectic after changing jobs and moving house.
+I haven't settled into a rhythm yet.

+I've added some helpers to `Camera` and the `renderling::math` module.